-The financial statements have been prepared on the historical cost basis, as modified by the revaluation of certain financial assets and liabilities and investment properties measured at fair value through income or expenditure.
+The financial statements are prepared on a going concern basis under the historical cost convention, modified to include certain financial assets and liabilities measured at fair value through income or expenditure.

-The financial statements are prepared in sterling, which is the functional currency of the entity.
+The financial statements are presented in sterling which is the functional currency of the Charity and rounded to the nearest £1.